Motril

 • Poniente: it's the closest beach to the town and probably the liveliest.
 There are many restaurants, beach bars and amenities like showers, umbrellas and parking spaces.
 Also, it is close to the campsite and the golf course.

 • Granada: it's considered the most popular beach of Motril.
 It is very large and wide, with fine sand and deep blue waters.
-It also has many amenities for the visitors and is close to beach bars and restaurants and the holiday resort.
+It also has many amenities for the visitors as it is close to beach bars and restaurants, as well as the holiday resort.

 • La Joya: it's also called the “jewel” and is considered the most beautiful beach of Motril.
-It is pristine, with amazing clear waters and ideal for seclusion and relaxation.
-However, there are no amenities nearby.
+It is pristine, with amazing clear waters and is ideal for seclusion and relaxation.
+There are no amenities nearby.

-• Carchuna: campers love this beach as it is close to a perfect campsite and there are amenities like showers, umbrellas and chiringuitos for drinks!
+• Carchuna: campers love this beach as it is close to a great campsite.
+In addition, there are amenities like showers, umbrellas and chiringuitos for drinks!

 • El Cable: the dog-friendly beach of Motril!
-Visitors can bring their four-legged friends to this beach and have unlimited fun!
-There is sand, and shallow waters but no amenities.
+Visitors can bring their furry friends to this beach and have unlimited fun!
+There is sand and shallow waters but no amenities.

 Sightseeing and activities in Motril

-Motril offers a complete holiday experience, as apart from the beaches, it has many cultural sights to visit.
-Furthermore, the town and its port are ideal for short trips to other Andalusian areas and cities.
+Motril provides a complete holiday experience, extending beyond its captivating beaches to encompass a wealth of cultural attractions.
+Furthermore, the town and its port are ideal for short trips to explore other enchanting areas and cities within the Andalusian region.

 Among the most beautiful attractions to discover in Motril, we recommend: